Colorado Heat Pump Rebates & Incentives (2026)

 How incentives stack in Colorado

 Colorado residents can stack HEAR rebates + utility rebates + the state tax credit on a single heat pump installation.
 The Colorado Energy Office explicitly permits this.
 Key restrictions: HEAR cannot be combined with other federal grants (including HOMES and Power Ahead) on the same measure, HEAR is only available at or below 150% AMI, and total incentives cannot exceed project cost.
+Note that HEAR single-family funding for the Front Range (Region 1) was fully reserved in late April 2026 and is closed to new applications there; Region 2 (all other counties) remains open, so the HEAR scenarios below apply to Region 2 applicants and to Front Range projects whose proposals were already reserved.

 Above 150% AMI — 3-ton cold-climate ASHP (Xcel customer, gas replacement)